Open Day Saturday 16th November 2019 10am - 1pm

-School Direct is a unique programme which allows you to train alongside experienced professionals.
+The Catholic Teaching Alliance (CTA) is a unique programme founded by Our Lady’s High School in Fulwood and in association with the University of Cumbria which allows you to train alongside experienced professionals.
 You will be spending the vast majority of your time in a school or college setting whilst you train.
 During your teacher training, you will complete one placement at Cardinal Newman and one placement at one of our partner high schools, which make up the Catholic Teaching Alliance, (CTA).
 This allows our trainees to gain teaching practice in both 11-16 and 16-18 settings.
-This gives you genuine training across the whole of the 11-18 age range, not only increasing your experience but also your employment prospects after completion.
+Teaching across the whole of the 11-18 age range not only increases your experience but also your employment prospects after completion.

 You should also be able to show a commitment to teaching, including between 5-10 days of observations in a school or college.
-You can apply for School Direct before you have completed these observations but should be able to show that you are beginning to organise relevant experience.
+You can apply for the CTA before you have completed these observations but should be able to show that you are beginning to organise relevant experience.
 Discussions about your experience may form part of the interview process.

 The CTA partnership for teacher training Lancashire consists of the following schools and academies;

 Christ The King Catholic High School, Preston, Lancashire

 Newman Catholic School, Carlisle, Cumbria

 SS John Fisher & Thomas More RC High School, Colne, Lancashire

 St Bede’s Catholic High School, Lytham St Annes, Lancashire

 St Bede’s Roman Catholic High School, Blackburn, Lancashire